fhesseldev/pio-esp32-ci-demo/README.md

 The setup section is structured as follows:

 - Wiring between Raspberry Pi and ESP32
-- Install helpful tools
+- Create user and install required build tools
-- Installation of Platform IO
+- Setup WiFi Access Point for the tests
 - Setup of GitHub Action Runner
 - Creating the actions